Branko Šenoa

-Branko (Branimir) Šenoa (7 August 1879 – 4 December 1939) was a Croatian painter, graphic artist and art historian.
+Branimir Šenoa (7 August 1879 – 4 December 1939) was a Croatian painter, graphic artist, and art historian.

+Biography

 He was born in Zagreb, the son of the prominent writer August Šenoa.

+In 1910, he married Nasta Rojc with the understanding that the marriage would be in name only.
 After graduating law and philosophy in Zagreb, he received his PhD in art history in 1912.
 He attended school of painting by Oton Iveković and a course in graphic design by Menci Clement Crnčić.

 He served as the director of the Zagreb Academy of Fine Arts, and held several positions related to cultural heritage and art.
 He was a corresponding member of the Yugoslav Academy of Sciences and Arts.
 He died, aged 60, in Zagreb.

+He is buried in Mirogoj Cemetery.

-As a painter, his work was focused on landscapes and cityscapes in etching, sceneries and illustrations.
+As a painter, his work was focused on landscapes and cityscapes in etchings, sceneries, and illustrations.